Easing coronavirus lockdown, Spain to reopen for tourism in July

 The government says the lockdown has allowed it to get the pandemic under control.

-Restrictions on movement are being gradually eased, though residents of Madrid and Barcelona, both national epicentres of the virus, have remained in lockdown.
+Restrictions on movement are being gradually eased, with bars in some parts of the country already being allowed to open their terraces, and museums and churches reopening, though residents of Madrid and Barcelona, both national epicentres of the virus, will only follow suit on Monday.

-Both cities will loosen their curbs from Monday, allowing outdoor dining and gatherings of up to 10 people.

-Spain has documented more than 28,600 deaths from Covid-19 and more than 230,000 cases, and Sanchez said there would be a 10-day period of national mourning for victims starting on Tuesday.
+Sanchez said there would be a 10-day period of national mourning for victims starting on Tuesday.